3.1 City promotions and business support

 - Destination Wellington

+This is a priority area of focus for the Council.
 The economic prosperity of the city is closely linked to residents’ quality of life.
-Our activities contribute to the city’s economic wellbeing and take a lead in shaping Wellington’s future prosperity.
+It provides the resources for businesses, the Council and individuals to contribute to the vibrancy of the city and invest in its future development.

 Measuring our performanceTop

-- The number of guest nights from international visitors will increase by 1% from 2012/13
+- the number of guest nights from international visitors will increase by 2% from 2013/14

 - International and domestic visitors will stay an average of two nights